 Learn to read your business books like a pro!

-Recently, a QWEEN came to our consulting team to seek advice for her home based beauty business.
-As part of our initial analysis we asked for her financial statements for last three years.
+Recently, a QWEEN came to our consulting team to seek advice for her home-based beauty business.
+As part of our initial analysis, we asked for her financial statements for the last three years.

 For all those sailing in the same boat, here we have 6 quick tips on what exactly to read when you get your own binder next time.